Averages of Fourier coefficients of Siegel modular forms and representation of binary quadratic forms by quadratic forms in four variables: Fourier coefficients of Siegel modular forms

-\end{proposition} \begin{remark} \begin{itemize}\item If one assumes the generalized Ramanujan conjecture for cusp forms of half integral weight in the complement of the one-dimensional theta series the exponents above would improve to $\frac{k}{2}-\frac{1}{2}+\epsilon$ in the first case and to $\frac{k}{2}-\frac{1}{4}+\epsilon$ in the second case above. \item In the second case above the form $F$ is in the space of Maa\ss\ or Saito-Kurokawa lifts, so that its Fourier coefficient at $T$ depends only on the determinant of $T$ and the summation over $T$ just multiplies the individual coefficient by the number of classes of $T$ of determinant $d$. \item Similar estimates can be obtained for vector valued Yoshida liftings associated to a pair of elliptic cusp forms $k_1,k_2$ with $k_1>2,k_2>2$, using the results of \cite{bs_mellin_vector}.
-If such a vector valued lifting has transformation type ${\rm Sym}^j \otimes \det^k$ we obtain an exponent $\frac{j+k}{2}-2\delta+\epsilon$ at $d$ with $\delta=\frac{1}{16}$ unconditionally and $\delta=\frac{1}{4}$ under the assumption of the generalized Ramanujan conjecture for cusp forms of half integral weight $\ge \frac{5}{2}$ \item A well known conjecture of B\"ocherer relates $a(F,d)$ to the square of the central critical value of the twist by $\chi_d$ of the spin $L$-function of $F$.
-If we assume this conjecture and a subconvexity bound for this $L$-value (with respect to the conductor $d$ of the character) we get bounds for $a(F,d)$ of the above type; if we assume B\"ocherer's conjecture and the Lindel\"of hypothesis (again with respect to $d$) for this $L$-value we get the version given in a) which assumes the generalized Ramanujan conjecture for cusp forms of half integral weight.
-In the special case of the Yoshida liftings both B\"ocherer's conjecture and the required subconvexity estimate are known. \item In \cite{kohnen} the Fourier coefficient at $T$ with $\det(T)=d$ of a cusp form of weight $k$ and degree $2$ for the full Siegel modular group is estimated to be $O(d^{\frac{k}{2}-\frac{13}{36}+\epsilon}$.
+Hence, if we assume B\"ocherer's conjecture and such a subconvexity bound for the central value of the twisted spin zeta function (with respect to the conductor $d$ of the character) we get bounds for $a(F,d)$ of the above type (with $\delta$ in place of $1/8$); if we assume B\"ocherer's conjecture and the Lindel\"of hypothesis (again with respect to $d$) for this central value we get the version given in a) which assumes the generalized Ramanujan conjecture for cusp forms of half integral weight.
+In the case that the level of our modular forms is not $1$ we get the same type of estimate if we assume in addition to a generalized version of B\"ocherer's conjecture that the twisted spin zeta function has the same type of functional equation as given in \cite{kriegraum} in the case of level $1$ and satisfies the subconvexity bound mentioned above.
+In the special case of the Yoshida liftings both the generalized version of B\"ocherer's conjecture and the required subconvexity estimate are known by \cite{bs_km}. \item In \cite{kohnen} the Fourier coefficient at $T$ with $\det(T)=d$ of a cusp form of weight $k$ and degree $2$ for the full Siegel modular group is estimated to be $O(d^{\frac{k}{2}-\frac{13}{36}+\epsilon})$.
 If we multiply this estimate by the number of integral equivalence classes of $T$ of determinant $d$ we obtain an exponent of $\frac{k}{2}+\frac{5}{36}+\epsilon$.
-The conjecture of Resnikoff and Salda\~{n}a \cite{res-sal} would give an exponent of $\frac{k}{2}-\frac{3}{4}+\epsilon$ for the individual Fourier coefficient and hence an exponent of $\frac{k}{2}-\frac{1}{4}+\epsilon$ for the sum $a(F,d)$, which bound should be compared with the conjectural bound $\frac{k}{2}-\frac{1}{2}+\epsilon$ obtained above for Yoshida liftings outside the Maa\ss\ space under the assumption of the generalized Ramanujan conjecture for (good) cusp forms of half integral weight, or for general cusp forms orthogonal to the Maa\ss\ space under the assumption of B\"ocherer's conjecture and the Lindel\"of conjecture for the twisted spin $L$-function.
-If we consider only forms in the complement of the Maa\ss\ space we see hence that our result for Yoshida liftings gives results for the averaged coefficient $a(F,d)$ that are significantly better than those obtained by multiplying the estimate for the individual Fourier coefficient by the number of summands. \end{itemize} \end{remark} We might summarize the statements of the remark above in the speculation that an estimate of the type
+The conjecture of Resnikoff and Salda\~{n}a \cite{res-sal} would give an exponent of $\frac{k}{2}-\frac{3}{4}+\epsilon$ for the individual Fourier coefficient and hence an exponent of $\frac{k}{2}-\frac{1}{4}+\epsilon$ for the sum $a(F,d)$, which bound should be compared with the conjectural bound $\frac{k}{2}-\frac{1}{2}+\epsilon$ obtained above for Yoshida liftings outside the Maa\ss\ space under the assumption of the generalized Ramanujan conjecture for (good) cusp forms of half integral weight, or for general cusp forms orthogonal to the Maa\ss\ space under the assumption of B\"ocherer's conjecture and the Lindel\"of conjecture for the twisted spin zeta function.
+If we consider only forms in the complement of the Maa\ss\ space we see hence that our result for Yoshida liftings gives results for the averaged coefficient $a(F,d)$ that are significantly better than those obtained by multiplying the estimate for the individual Fourier coefficient by the number of summands. \end{enumerate} \end{myrem} We might summarize the statements of the remark above in the speculation that an estimate of the type